-The ANS Committee agrees with the approach to regulating the retrievability of waste prescribed in the NWPA.
+The Committee notes that the approach to regulating the retrievability of waste is prescribed in the NWPA for repositories developed under that Act.
 Specifically, §122 states that "any repository constructed on a site approved under this subtitle shall be designed and constructed to permit the retrieval of any spent nuclear fuel placed in such repository, during an appropriate period of operation of the facility . . . ."
-In 40 CFR 191.14(f) the EPA states, "Disposal systems shall be selected so that removal of most of the wastes is not precluded for a reasonable period of time after disposal."
-Specific to the proposed Yucca Mountain repository, the NRC required in 10 CFR 63.111(e) that "the geologic repository operations area must be designed so that any or all of the emplaced waste could be retrieved on a reasonable schedule starting at any time up to 50 years after waste emplacement operations are initiated, unless a different time period is approved or specified by the [NRC]."
-The committee recommends that the EPA adopt this approach in its generic standards while leaving details of the implementation (e.g., providing further guidance on what constitutes "an appropriate period of operation" or "a reasonable period of time after disposal") to be determined by the NRC.
-As discussed in section III.2 6 below, deep borehole disposal concepts, with operational periods for disposal that are inherently far shorter than those needed for mined repositories, warrant different considerations for a "reasonable schedule" for retrievability, consistent with the NWPA.
+The Committee recognizes that the NWPA language effectively removes retrievability requirements from the scope of postclosure regulatory authority, and that it could be argued that the topic should be omitted entirely from generic postclosure standards.
+However, the NWPA requirements apply only to NRC-regulated repositories, and the EPA may develop alternative requirements that apply to other repositories.
+In the current generic disposal standards (40 CFR 191.14(f)), the EPA requires that, for repositories that are not regulated by the NRC, "disposal systems shall be selected so that removal of most of the wastes is not precluded for a reasonable period of time after disposal."
+The Committee contrasts this requirement to the NRC requirements for the proposed Yucca Mountain repository in 10 CFR 63.111(e) that "the geologic repository operations area must be designed so that any or all of the emplaced waste could be retrieved on a reasonable schedule starting at any time up to 50 years after waste emplacement operations are initiated, unless a different time period is approved or specified by the [NRC]" (emphasis added).

+To ensure consistent application of retrievability requirements for all future repositories, the Committee recommends that the EPA adopt the NRC's approach for Yucca Mountain in the EPA's generic standards while leaving details of the implementation (e.g., providing further guidance on what constitutes "an appropriate period of operation") to be determined by the implementing regulator.
+As discussed in Section III.2.8 below, deep borehole disposal concepts, with operational periods for disposal that are inherently far shorter than those needed for mined repositories, warrant different considerations for a "reasonable schedule" for retrievability, consistent with the NWPA.

-&lt;sup>14See, e.g., Nuclear Regulatory Commission, "Disposal of High-Level Radioactive Wastes in a Proposed Geologic Repository at Yucca Mountain, NV; Final Rule," 66 FR 55732 (Dec.
+See, e.g., Nuclear Regulatory Commission, "Disposal of High-Level Radioactive Wastes in a Proposed Geologic Repository at Yucca Mountain, NV; Final Rule," 66 FR 55732 (Dec.
 3, 2001).

 Nuclear Energy Institute, Inc. v.
 Environmental Protection Agency (2004).

-The ANS Committee also notes that requirements and expectations regarding retrievability vary widely internationally and that the approach recommended here is consistent with those adopted in many other national programs (see Appendix B).
+The ANS Committee also notes that requirements and expectations regarding retrievability vary widely internationally and that the approach recommended here is consistent with those adopted in many other national programs (see Appendix B.8).